Colorado School Safety Resource Center Trauma Materials

 - Recovering from Wildfires

-- NEW August, 2018 Resources created to highlight issues related to trauma, to explain how trauma can affect children and adolescents, and to help schools support students and families who have been impacted by trauma.
+- Resources created to highlight issues related to trauma, to explain how trauma can affect children and adolescents, and to help schools support students and families who have been impacted by trauma.

 - The materials range from basic informational fact sheets to webinars describing interventions for trauma in schools.
 They cover a variety of trauma types, and are applicable for youth from the preschool to high school years.